ChadiEch/tasket/DEPLOY_FRONTEND.md

 1. Check that all environment variables are correctly set
 2. Verify that your backend service is running and accessible
 3. Check the Railway logs for any build or runtime errors
-4. Ensure the PORT variable is being used correctly in the Dockerfile
+4. Ensure the PORT variable is being used correctly in the start command